XD-Ooi/MY-Climate-Observatory/README.md

 Current dataset in work: Malaysian Air Pollution Index (2005 - 2017)

-Please do reach out if you know where I could collect historical data on Malaysia's annual/monthly average temperature, annual/monthly average rainfall, biodiversity, etc.
+Please do reach out if you know where I could collect historical data on Malaysia's annual/monthly average temperature, annual/monthly average rainfall, biodiversity, etc. (more to come!)